jboss-container-images/rhpam-7-openshift-image/quickstarts/hello-rules-multi-module/README.md

 ```

-Now you can deploy the [hellorules-client](hellorules-client) in the same or another project and test RHPAM KIE Server container.
+Now you can deploy the [hellorules-client](hellorules-client) in the same or another project and test IBM BAMOE KIE Server container.

 To deploy the hello rules client you can use the **eap73-basic-s2i** template and specify the above quickstart to be deployed.
 It should available in the OpenShift Catalog,
 if not, follow the steps described [here](https://github.com/jboss-container-images/jboss-eap-7-openshift-image/blob/eap73/README.adoc) to install the missing template.